SahibKazimli/public-RAG-assistant/README.md

 Future Improvements
 - Add rate limiting if deployed publicly
-- Add support for handwritten notes via OCR
+- Add support for handwritten notes via OCR and/or images
 - Improve agent responses with longer context windows or visual reasoning
+- Add multiple agents, researcher, rephraser, summarizer for even better output (the project already has a routing agent!)

 Final Notes